kobyl/react-bootstrap-super-textbox/README.md

-A simple component that visualizes an arbitrary object.
+A textbox that leverages the browser's native dropdown capability to support typeahead find value lists.

+### USAGE